microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Microsoft.Graph.Beta.Search.md

 Update the properties of a schema for an externalConnection.

 ### [Update-MgBetaExternalIndustryDataConnector](Update-MgBetaExternalIndustryDataConnector.md)
-Update the properties of an azureDataLakeConnector object.
+Update the properties of an industryDataConnector object.

 ### [Update-MgBetaExternalIndustryDataInboundFlow](Update-MgBetaExternalIndustryDataInboundFlow.md)
 Update the properties of an inboundFlow object.